djparentx/Wi-Fi-Manager/README.md

 # R36S Wi-Fi Manager (ArkOS / dArkOS)

 v3.5.2 by djparent
-Based on Wi-Fi script by Kris Henriksen, with additional code from Wifi-Toggle v3.6 and Bluetooth Manager for dArkOS by Jason3x.
+Based on Wifi script by Kris Henriksen, with additional code from Wifi-Toggle v3.6 and Bluetooth Manager for dArkOS by Jason3x.

 ---